ReLU Neural Networks with Linear Layers are Biased Towards Single- and Multi-Index Models: Abstract

 \section{Abstract}

-This paper explores the implicit bias of overparameterized neural networks of depth greater than two layers.
-Our framework considers a family of networks of varying depths that all have the same {\em capacity} but different implicitly defined {\em representation costs}.
+Neural networks often operate in the overparameterized regime, in which there are far more parameters than training samples, allowing the training data to be fit perfectly.
+That is, training the network effectively learns an interpolating function, and properties of the interpolant affect predictions the network will make on new samples.
+This manuscript explores how properties of such functions learned by neural networks of depth greater than two layers.
+Our framework considers a family of networks of varying depths that all have the same {\em capacity} but different {\em representation costs}.
 The representation cost of a function induced by a neural network architecture is the minimum sum of squared weights needed for the network to represent the function; it reflects the function space bias associated with the architecture.
-Our results show that adding linear layers to a ReLU network yields a representation cost that favors functions that can be approximated by a low-rank linear operator composed with a function with low representation cost using a two-layer network.
-Specifically, using a neural network to fit training data with minimum representation cost yields an interpolating function that is nearly constant in directions orthogonal to a low-dimensional subspace.
-This means that the learned network will approximately be a single- or multiple-index model.
-Our experiments show that when this active subspace structure exists in the data, adding linear layers can improve generalization and result in a network that is well-aligned with the true active subspace.
+Our results show that adding additional linear layers to the input side of a shallow ReLU network yields a representation cost favoring functions with low \emph{mixed variation} – that is, it has limited variation in directions orthogonal to a low-dimensional subspace and can be well approximated by a single- or multi-index model.
+This bias occurs because minimizing the sum of squared weights of the linear layers is equivalent to minimizing a low-rank promoting Schatten quasi-norm of a single ``virtual'' weight matrix.
+Our experiments confirm this behavior in standard network training regimes.
+They additionally show that linear layers can improve generalization and the learned network is well-aligned with the true latent low-dimensional linear subspace when data is generated using a multi-index model.